American Forts: East

 Fort Loramie

-Originally a British trading post, known as Peter Loramie's Trading Post, then destroyed by American troops in 1782.
-Rebuilt in 1793 by General Wayne and used until 1798.
+Originally a British (French-Canadian) trading post, known as Peter (Pierre) Loramie's Trading Post, then destroyed by American troops under Benjamin Logan in November 1782.
+Rebuilt in 1793 by troops under General Wayne, simply a blockhouse with supply buildings, and used until 1798 as a supply depot.
 The fort was destroyed during the War of 1812.
+What was left remaining was sold in 1815 to James Furrow for a tavern and post office.
+Exhibits on the fort and local history are located at the Wilderness Trail Museum at 37 North Main Street.

-A rectangular stockade with four blockhouses built on the site of General St. Clair's November 1791 defeat, where General Wayne later "recovered" the area.
+A rectangular stockade with four blockhouses built on the site of General Arthur St. Clair's November 1791 defeat, where General Wayne later "recovered" the area for the United States.
 The fort was later dismantled.
-A smaller reconstruction, with only two blockhouses and museum, is now located here.
+A smaller reconstruction, with only two blockhouses, is now located here at 1 Fort Site Street.
+See also Fort Recovery and Siege of Fort Recovery from Ohio History Central.org

 Fort Adams